fbpx

 “The intern exchanged our diagnosis results.
 She said it was a new job and the pressure piling made her forget such vital details”.

 “And you didn’t think to tell me?”
-I remembered this same exact question, the night of our marriage proposal and almost wish I could swallow it, that it never came out of my lips.
+I remembered this same exact question, the night of our marriage proposal and almost wished I could swallow it, that it never came out of my lips.

-“Easy Allen, mummy is picking you up”.
+“Easy Allen, Mummy is picking you up”.
 He’s reaching for his phone as he tries to calm the child.
-Allen, is such an ordinary name for a child.
+Allen is such an ordinary name for a child.

 “You said something about telling you?
 Maya, I couldn’t find you anywhere.
 You even moved houses in less than three days for heaven’s sake!”